f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     }

-The following command will list the configuration and status of all VLANs within the current chassis partition:
+The following command will list the configuration and status of all VLANs within the appliance:

 .. code-block:: bash